• Skip to main content

 I like to start by hydrating the dough first before kneading it.
 First mix together all the dry ingredients.
 In a large bowl of your stand mixer add in the flour, sugar, salt and yeast.
 Mix well.

-Then add in the can of condensed milk and water.
+Then add in the can of evaporated milk and water.

 After 10 minutes put the bowl in the stand mixer with the dough hook attached and kneed / mix for 5 minutes until you get a nice soft dough.